8 minute read

 So what happened?

-Within a little less than four weeks the domain rose from about position 65 for the target search term to 35.
-The chart below shows the Google ranking results of our test:
+In the past two months the domain rose from well beyond position 100 for the target search term to position 15 in Google.
+The chart below shows the Google ranking results of our test for the expired domain SEO:

 - We made no other changes to the target website.